tylerakonom/GTMolecular/README.md

 ## Create an analysis plan
 *For this kind of analysis, I plan to preprocess reads the same way that researchers performed their preprocessing.*

+### Data preparation and analysis

+The steps I took to generate visualized results were as follows:
+1. Retrieve raw reads
+* Samples should be received in the form of fastq files, representing millions of raw reads from the sequencer.
+Without processing, there is no way to contextualize these results.
+2. Preprocess samples
+* Remove adapter sequences: adapter sequences are attached to each DNA fragment during NGS library preparation.
+These sequencers are not representative of the host's genome, and can cause issues when attempting to align reads to the genome.
+* Aligning: cDNA reads are compared to a reference genome, then assigned a place in the genome that they likely came from.
+3. Base quality score recalibration
+* During NGS, bases are assigned a quality score based off of the probability that the base call is correct and are regulary higher than they should be.
+* Using machine learning, a reference genome, and a database of known variants we recalibrate these quality scores more accurately assess quality scores.
+4. Perform variant calling
+* GATK and a reference genome are used to identify variations in our mapped reads compared to a refernce genome.
+* Variations are filtered out by setting accepted QC thresholds, generating a final vcf with variants of interest.

 ### Data retrieval

 1. Download raw reads of a single patient pre/post treatment (Fastq)